 - Add 30 seconds to a minute of jogging over the following 10 minutes, then 1 minute at a walking pace.

-- Then, to cool down, walk for 10 minutes at a leisurely pace.
+- Then, walk for 10 minutes at a leisurely pace to cool down.

-Increase the length or distance of your walking routine over the coming weeks until you feel comfortable jogging for a more extended time.
+Increase the length or distance of your walking routine over the coming weeks until you feel comfortable jogging more.
 It won’t take long for you to see the difference.